 However, if you work for 16 hours or more (or your partner works for 24 hours or more) a week, you may still be able to get benefit if, for example, the person who works:

 - is caring for another person

 - is a part-time fire-fighter, an auxiliary coastguard, a lifeboat man or a member of the Territorial

 - Army or another reserve force or

 - is employed by a charity or voluntary organisation and is only paid expenses for that work

 If you are not entitled to Income Support because of the hours you or your partner work, you may be able to get Employed Person's Allowance instead.

-The amount of income support which can been paid to you is the difference between the amount the law says to need to live on, including any housing costs you may have, and the amount of money (if any) you already have coming in.
+The amount of income support which can be paid to you is the difference between the amount the law says you need to live on, including any housing costs you may have, and the amount of money (if any) you already have coming in.

 If you are entitled to income support you can either collect your cash at a post office using a MiCard or by direct credit into your bank or building society account.